Check out resources and additional information about the diseases within our areas of focus.

 Information and resources within the arthritis section of the U.S. government’s Centers for Disease Control and Prevention (CDC) website.

-The American Association of Kidney Patients – The Independent Voice of Kidney Patients since 1969 – has dedicated its efforts towards improving patients’ lives through education, advocacy and community.
+The American Association of Kidney Patients (AAKP), the independent voice of kidney patients since 1969, has dedicated its efforts towards improving patients’ lives through education, advocacy and community.
 Chronic kidney disease, along with the health complications that often accompany it, including gout, is a national health issue as well as a national workforce and productivity issue.

 Arthritis Foundation: Wipe Out Gout

 Wipe Out Gout is a toolkit created by the Arthritis Foundation to help raise awareness of gout, and the fact that zero flares of the sudden, excruciating pain known as “gout flare” may be possible.
 The toolkit also includes tips and tools on how to talk to your doctor about gout.